 Disease and disinformation

 Only a few months ago we were talking about disinformation at an unprecedented level when referring to the various online manipulation campaigns that targeted elections worldwide from 2016 onwards.
 Amid the COVID-19 pandemic, what was previously diagnosed as information disorder evolved into an infodemic, making the mission of state institutions even harder while escalating individual fear into mass panic.
-The issue reached the most dangerous point when false information is disseminated from state leadership structures, generating confusion and distrust.
+The issue reaches the most dangerous point when false information is disseminated from state leadership entities, generating confusion and distrust.

 Citizens are in the position of having to distinguish between a high variety of data and information, often conflicting, under the pressure of time and fear.
 The concerted efforts made by social media and popular ICT platforms to fight both the virus and the surge of disinformation have not been able to fit the dimension of the problems so far, therefore free, independent and reliable media play an essential role in COVID-19 response effectiveness, as well as in maintaining a healthy democratic environment in times of crisis.

 Proper communication builds trust and reduces fear (of abuse)

 Trust is the most valuable asset for a state institution, and it is highly correlated with the previous fulfilment of citizen’s expectations.

 - It invests the authorities with the power to rapidly adopt and smoothly implement the necessary decisions.

 - It helps make their voice heard above the (virtual) crowds, thus reducing the spread of false information and its potentially devastating consequences.